 Cardia stomach cancer is located at the top of the stomach and is more commonly found in high-income countries.

 Non-cardia stomach cancer affects the rest of the stomach, and, as well as being more common in Asia, is also associated with H.pylori infection, a bacterial infection that can cause stomach ulcers.

 From the analysis strong evidence suggests that 50g a day of processed meat increases the risk of non-cardia stomach cancer by 18 percent.

 Being overweight or obese, which is already linked to ten other cancers, has now also been found to increase the risk of cardia stomach cancer, increasing the risk by 23 percent for every five body mass index units.

-And although salt consumption is a more difficult factor to measure, resulting in weaker evidence to suggest a link between salt and stomach cancer, the report does suggest that a high consumption of foods preserved by salting, especially Asian-style salted vegetables or dried salted fish, is also a cause of stomach cancer.
+And although salt consumption is a more difficult factor to measure, resulting in weaker evidence to suggest a link between salt and cancer, the report does suggest that a high consumption of foods preserved by salting, especially Asian-style salted vegetables or dried salted fish, is also a cause of stomach cancer.

-As the third biggest cancer killer in the world and with over 900,000 new cases of stomach cancer a year, the World Cancer Research Fund International believes that a focus on the prevention of the disease is particularly important.
+As the third biggest cancer killer in the world and with over 900,000 new cases of cancer a year, the World Cancer Research Fund International believes that a focus on the prevention of the disease is particularly important.

-Based on their findings, the organization now recommends taking the following measures to maintain a healthier lifestyle and lower the risk of stomach cancer:
+Based on their findings, the organization now recommends taking the following measures to maintain a healthier lifestyle and lower the risk of cancer: